 He pointed out that this “comes back to the idea that any person who comes to the door could be Jesus and they would be looked after.”

-And even before this there were “the Brehon Laws and rules about how you behaved and what you were supposed do when a stranger called.
+And even before this, there were “the Brehon Laws and rules about how you behaved and what you were supposed to do when a stranger called.
 That was what was right to do and we kept doing it.”

 Sadly his stay in Cork was unsatisfactory and so he wrote this tale of the King Cathal mac Finnguine who is cursed with the "demon of gluttony" that lives in his throat.
-In the story the hero comes up with a way to rid the king of his illness by starving the king, chaining him up and reciting the following description of a “vision” so the demon would come forth.
+In the story the hero comes up with a way to rid the king of his illness by starving him, chaining him up, and reciting the following description of a “vision” so the demon would come forth.